G-Gakii/recipe-page/README.md

 ### What I learned

-i have learnt how to make height responsive by setting height to auto
+I have learnt how to make height responsive by setting height to auto

 ### Continued development